Hickey7737/CopilotUsageGraph/README.md

 These PowerShell scripts will export M365 Copilot User Details using Graph API Beta getMicrosoft365CopilotUsageUserDetail.

+The user running this script will need "Reports.Read.All" Graph API Pemission.

 ## cpusrdetail.ps1 ##
 Outputs a CSV file to your My Documents folder with the date and time when it was run.
 E.g. 20250312_114000cpusrdetails.csv.